What is the THINK program?

 THINK MISSION

 To empower youth to lead active, healthy lifestyles applying information learned in nutrition and exercise science.
 Our mission is to develop the next generation of healthy, fit, and informed youth who can serve as health ambassadors for their families and communities.
-Furthermore, we hope to expose youth to the variety of career options in health promotion/ disease prevention and encourage them to pursue STEM-related careers in the health sciences.
+Furthermore, we hope to expose youth to a variety of career options in the health promotion/ disease prevention field and encourage them to pursue STEM-related careers in the health sciences.

 The THINK program employs a 3-component model that interfaces educational themes with clinical experiences and relevant physical activities against a backdrop of STEM education: